NaphNinja/Firmware-and-Projects/README.md

 # Firmware-and-Projects
 Contains all my side development projects and test code.
-Firmware test
+Firmware tests and configurations for GPIO reference codes.
+Includes developments for ROS based GUI etc.